 Staying in Gurney Drive Area in Penang

-If you want to enjoy shopping and be close to night markets and fast food joints, I suggest booking a hotel in Gurney Drive Area in Penang.
+If you want to enjoy shopping and be close to night markets and fast food joints, I suggest booking a hotel in the Gurney Drive Area in Penang.
 The recommended hotels include Hotel Gurney and Vouk Hotel Suites.

 Save 20% on your next booking with Booking.com